 Show it off: Discuss how you have participated in groups in college, volunteer activities, or work settings.

-What are your other talents, interests, passions, and traits that will contribute to the med school’s community and enhance its community?
+What are your other talents, interests, passions, and traits that will contribute to and enhance the med school community?

 Show it off: This is your chance to shine.
 The adcoms want to see what is special and unique about you.
 Don’t be afraid to be a multi-dimensional human being.
 Reveal a non-medical, non-clinical side of yourself!

 Consider each of these traits carefully and make improvements in the ones where you are lacking.
-Once you do that, you’ll be well on your way to being a successful candidate!
+Once you do that, you’ll be well on your way to becoming a successful candidate!